 Course Description 18 Credit Hours

 ACCT 2101 Principles of Accounting I 3

 BUSA 1105 Introduction to Business 3

-COMM 1110 Fundamentals of Speech Communication 3
+COMM 1110 Public Speaking 3

 ECON 2105 Principles of Macroeconomics 3

 ECON 2106 Principles of Microeconomics 3

 ITEC 2100 Computer Applications for Business 3

 Must choose either ECON 4400 or ECON 4600, plus additional classes below.
 Must complete with a grade of C or better.
+PUBM 3000 should be taken no later than the first semester of a student's junior year.